holyshibar/323_semester_project/README.md

 X if game has steam drm use steamless cli to decrypt

+    NOTE: 4/3/2024
+    -Different button on GUI for unpacking the game exe because some games don't have the availability section on the gaming wiki, but can still be unpacked with steamless -- thus i made the functionalites separate for now.
+    (I was only able to find 1 game that I could unpack using steamless, which is the one that doesn't have the availability section on the wiki.)
+        - I manually downloaded goldberg emulator and did the file modifications, so I was able to run the unpacked exe.
+But The application would open and then almost immediately close , then opened steam sign in page -- perhaps the game uses other anti-tamper measures too.
+I'm pretty sure it's not a steamless issue and that we can't do anything about this. *Find a game that is able to unpack and emulate*

+    -Hard to find games that actually work with steamless.
+This is because most games layer with other DRMs too, or use DRMs other than SteamStub.
+Thus, cannot unpack these executable files -- *Find a way to see if games use other DRMs too or solely SteamStub*?.

+    - Created the function to run the unpacked exe but haven't automated goldberg and file modifications yet

 X If game doesnt have drm just emulate

 X decorate gui